RamananSarathy/AirlineManagementService/README.md

 * Travel Hours: For direct flights set minimum travel time for every stop increase time by 2 hours for boarding and other flight management issues, along with that consider the time gap between the connecting flights

-* Price: Bussiness, Economy, First Class.
+* Price: Business, Economy, First Class.

 ## Technologies Used